Water treatment reduces city water consumption

-We are working on a new water purification project near our head office in Halle.
-The installation will soon purify the water from 3 sites, with a production capacity of 11 m³ of drinking water per hour.
+A brand-new water treatment plant has been in place at Colruyt Group's head office since 2022.
+The installation purifies the water from three sites, with a production capacity of 11 m³ of drinking water per hour.

-By purifying waste and rain water, the group aims to reduce its city water demand on the 3 sites by 90%.
-Geert Van Liefferinge, water purification project manager: "Today, 15% of our drinking water comes from treated waste water.
+By purifying waste and rainwater, the group aims to reduce its city water demand on the three sites by 90%.
+Geert Van Liefferinge, project manager water treatment: “Before the plant was became operational, 15% of our drinking water came from processed waste water.
 With this plant, we can double this percentage."
 The new installation also purifies water from our brand-new crate washing system.

-"We do not want to leave it at that," says Lize.
-"Since our branch stores represent one third of our city water consumption, we want to limit that too."
-However, that is a very different story.
+"We do not want to leave it at that," Lize explains.
+"Since our branch stores represent one third of our city water use, we want to limit that consumption too."
+That is however an entirely different story.
 The branch stores are spread all over the country.
-For them, we are examining remote consumption monitoring, quality assurance and efficient maintenance.
-"It is possible to purify any water to any quality, but... it also has to be economically efficient.
-Another challenge for our suppliers."
+That is why we are exploring remote consumption monitoring, quality assurance and ways to optimise maintenance efficiency.
+"It is possible to purify any kind of water to any quality, but... it also has to be economically efficient.
+Yet another challenge to be tackled by our suppliers."